RobertReed1412/IntegrationFinal/README.md

 ### For feedback and how to contribute to the repository please contact with the email below.
 robertnreed1@gmail.com

+### For pointing out vulnerabiities found and to archive a report please send a secure ommunication to this email.
+lulu@gmail.con

 ### total of bugs brought to attention in the past year.
 0